 My baby never comes off the breast on her own

-My breasts both feel empty, which side should I offer my baby first?
+Both of my breasts feel empty; which side should I offer my baby first?

 Just because your breasts feel empty, this doesn’t mean you don’t have milk anymore.
 Breasts work like a factory and not like a warehouse, so it’s normal to have a feeling of empty breasts.
-From around three months onwards your breasts will not feel so full anymore, compared to the beginning.
-Touch and feel by yourself, to see which side is fuller and needs emptying first: if both of your breasts feel the same, you choose which breast you want to offer your baby.
-If your baby rejects that side or gets upset when you put her to the breast, you can offer her the other side and see if she accepts it.
+From around three months onwards, your breasts will not feel so full anymore compared to the beginning.
+Touch and feel by yourself to see which side is fuller and needs to be emptied first.
+If both of your breasts feel the same, you choose which breast you want to offer your baby.
+If your baby rejects that side or gets upset when you put her on the breast, you can offer her the other side and see if she accepts it.

 And the other side?

 You have to assess what to do.
-If that breast hurts or there is an area that is painful to you, don’t hesitate to express a little milk by hand or pump and apply cold to sooth it.
-Chose this side first for the following feeding session.
+If that breast hurts or there is an area that is painful to you, don’t hesitate to express a little milk by hand or pump and apply cold to soothe it.
+Choose this side first for the following feeding session.

 When do babies start to “choose” the side of the breast?